Skip to main content

 Specify:

-- file - the image you prepared in step 1;
+• file — the image that you prepared in step 1;

 openstack image set \